-Table 7.2.3.7.1.1 Requirements for accepted assessable development - Reconfiguring a lot code - Urban living precinct Interview

-Performance outcomes Examples that achieve aspects of the Performance Outcome Where on a creating developable lot s or creating developable lots Lot size and design PO1 Reconfiguring a lot is limited to realigning boundaries and does not result in additional lots.
+Table 7.2.3.7.1.1 Requirements for accepted assessable development - Reconfiguring a lot code - Urban living precinct assessable development - Reconligating a lot Performance outcomes Examples that achieve aspects of the Performance Outcome Where on a creating developable lots or cre eating developable lots Lot size and design PO1 Reconfiguring a lot is limited to realigning boundaries and does not result in additional lots.
 No example provided.
 Boundary realignment

-PO2 No example provided.
-Boundary realignments do not result in the: a. creation of additional lots; b. fragmentation or alienation of the land or result in the loss of land for future urban purposes; c. delay the use of the land for urban purposes; adverse impacts on the quality and integrity of any identifiable the biodiversity and ecological values inherent to a High Value Area identified in Overlay map - Environmental areas; existing land uses on-site becoming non- compliant with planning scheme requirements due to: i. lot size; ii. parking requirements; iii. servicing; iv. dependant elements of an existing or approved land use being separately titled.
-Note - An example may include but are not limited to where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
+Boundary realignments do not result in the:

+- a. creation of additional lots: - fragmentation or alienation of the land or result in the loss of land for future urban purposes; - delay the use of the land for urban purposes; - d. adverse impacts on the quality and integrity of any identifiable the biodiversity and ecological values inherent to a High Value Area identified in Overlay map Environmental areas; - e. existing land uses on-site becoming noncompliant with planning scheme requirements due to: - i. lot size; - ii. parking requirements; - iii. servicing; - iv. dependant elements of an existing or approved land use being separately titled.

+Note - An example may include but are not limited to where a Dwelling house(22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house(22) use.